 While some fingernail ridges stem from an underlying issue, others accompany the natural aging process.
 While you can’t turn back the clock on aging, there are steps you can take to combat the health effects of getting older.
 For example, staying hydrated is key to maintaining proper oil production.
 Additionally, eating well and exercising regularly can ensure your circulatory system continues to work properly.

 Doctors take various steps when diagnosing fingernail ridges.
 Upon visiting your dermatologist, you can expect them to examine your nails and ask you about your medical history.
-In particular, they will want to know whether you suffered a recent injury, such as a nail being crushed, torn off or cut too deeply.
+In particular, they will want to know whether you've suffered recent trauma to the nail, such as a nail being crushed, torn off, or cut too deeply.

 Additionally, your doctor will likely ask about other symptoms you may be experiencing.
 Along with discussing underlying conditions, such as Crohn’s disease, your doctor may order blood and urine tests.
 The results can reveal nutritional deficiencies and indicate whether your kidneys and other organs are functioning appropriately.
 Depending on your nail’s appearance, the doctor may opt to take fingernail clippings or even a nail biopsy to send to the lab for assessment.

-Finally,magnesium is a good choice for patients with vertical nail ridges.
-A mineral involved in protein synthesis, magnesium is found in whole grains, leafy vegetables, almonds and peanuts among other foods.
-Not only do experts believe that vertical ridges can be a sign of magnesium deficiency, but the World Health Organization also reports that 40 percent of people don’t get enough of this vital nutrient(5).
+Finally, magnesium is a good choice for patients with vertical nail ridges.
+A mineral involved in protein synthesis, magnesium is found in whole grains, leafy vegetables, almonds, and peanuts among other foods.
+Not only do experts believe that vertical ridges can be a sign of magnesium deficiency, but the World Health Organization also reports that 40 percent of people don’t get enough of this vital nutrient.

 Your nails don’t just reveal a lot about your tastes and color preferences.
 They can also provide valuable insight into your overall health.
 The next time you break out the nail clippers or hit the salon for a manicure, take a moment to assess the state of your nails, keeping an eye out for ridges that may indicate an underlying condition.